lunarphp/lunar/docs/src/upgrading.md

 ### Update namespaces

-If you are using any GetCandy classes, such as models, you need to update the namespace:
+If you are using any GetCandy classes, such as models, you will need to update their namespace:

 #### Models